nexpy/nexpy/doc/source/pythongui.rst

    either locally in the user's ``~/.nexpy/plugins``directory or in the ``nexpy.plugins`` directory within the installed NeXpy distribution.

-2. The plugin code can be contained within an installed package, which declares it using an entry point labelled ``nexpy.plugins``.
+2. The plugin code can be contained within an external installed package, which declares an entry point labelled ``nexpy.plugins``.
 An example package, that is installable using ``pip install .`` is available in the NeXpy package examples directory.

-   .. note:: With NeXpy v1.0.3, the use of plugin entry points is now the
+   .. note:: The second method was introduced in NeXpy v1.0.3.
+It is
-             recommended method of defining new plugins.
+             recommended for new plugins.

+Plugins are loaded from the users' directory, the NeXpy distribution's plugin directory, and external package entry points, *in that order*, for backward compatibility with existing installations.
+Duplicate plugins will not be loaded, but a warning will be added to the NeXpy log file.
 If a previously installed plugin is now available in an external package, please remove the prior installation using the ``Remove Plugin...`` dialog.

-Plugins are loaded from the users' directory, the NeXpy distribution's plugin directory, and external package entry points, *in that order*.
-Duplicate plugins will not be loaded, but a warning will be added to the NeXpy log file.

 Defining Plugins
 ^^^^^^^^^^^^^^^^